Hazel dormice nest tubes

 For survey work, small numbers of tubes are likely to miss dormice, even where they are known to be present.
 It is recommended that at least 50 tubes be used to sample a site, spaced at about 20 m intervals (Chanin & Woods 2003).
 They should also be left in place for several months.
 Nest tubes are most frequently occupied in May and August/September/October.
 Timing their deployment is therefore important.
 Setting them out in April may get early results, while setting them out in June may be less immediately successful.
 It is best to leave them out for the entire season, from March onwards, for checking in November.

 Using 50 nest tubes as a standard and the table below as an index of the ‘value’ of different months for surveying, a score can be devised as an indicator of the thoroughness of a survey.
+A minimum score of 20 is considered acceptable that dormice are unlikely to be present at a site if no evidence is found.

 |Month||Index of probability|